qiuxintao101/cobra/docs/detail.rst

     5. Score
     6. Strand

-    .. warning:: *diffTF* will take a long time to run if the number of peaks is too high.
+    .. warning:: *CoBRA* will take a long time to run if the number of peaks is too high.
 We recommend having less than 100,000 peaks.
 If the number of peaks is higher for your analysis, we strongly recommend filtering the peaks beforehand to include only the most relevant peaks.

 .. _parameter_peakType: